--------------------------------------- (4) Communicate in private by mail and telephone.
+(3) Associate with and have relationships with individuals of their choice.
+(4) Communicate in private by mail and telephone.
 (5) Communicate in his or her primary language and primary mode of communication.
-(6) Be free from retaliation for making a complaint, voicing a grievance, recommending changes in policies or exercising a legal right.
+(6) Be free from retaliation for making a complaint, voicing a grievance, recommending changes policies or exercising a legal right.
 (7) Maintain contact with family, unless contact has been restricted by court order.
-(8) Refuse or terminate services, except where services are required by court order.
-(9) Have access to, read and challenge any information contained in any records about the person that are maintained by the Department or any agency or program funded by the Department and to file a written statement in the record regarding any portion of the record with which the person disagrees. (b) Every family that receives services in the context of supporting a family member with a developmental disability has the right to: (1) Receive services without relinquishing custody of a child or children except when custody is terminated in accordance with Vermont law.
-(2) Privacy and confidentiality. -------------------------------------- (4) Be free from retaliation for making a complaint, voicing a grievance, recommending a change in policy or exercising a legal right. (c) People committed to the care of the Commissioner pursuant to Subchapter 3 of Chapter 206 of Title 18, relating to people who present a danger of harm to others, shall have all the rights provided by this section except when the Commissioner or the court restricts those rights for reasons of safety, security or treatment.
-10. 5 7 Quality standards for services
+(8) Refuse or terminate services, except where services are required by court order. tha file Have access to, read and challenge any information contained in any records about the person tare maintained by the Department or any agency or program funded by the Department and to a written statement in the record regarding any portion of the record with which the person agrees.
+Every family that receives services in the context of supporting a family member with a ental disability has the right to: Receive services without relinquishing custody of a child or children except when custody is ninated in accordance with Vermont law.
+(2) Privacy and confidentiality. --(3) Communication. -------------------------------------- Be free from retaliation for making a complaint, voicing a grievance, recommending a change olicy or exercising a legal right. of Title 18 this section People committed to the care of the Commissioner pursuant to Subchapter 3 of Chapter 206 3, relating to people who present a danger of harm to others, shall have all the rights provided by a except when the Commissioner or the court restricts those rights for reasons of safety, retreatment.

+10.57 Quality standards for services